Kantipur Publications: Trouble with Maoists

-In 2007, Kantipur Publications faced pressure from Maoist-aligned organizations such as Young Communist League and the All Nepal Trade Union Federation.
+In 2007, Kantipur Publications faced pressure from Maoist-aligned organizations such as the Young Communist League and All Nepal Trade Union Federation.
 However, an agreement was reached between Kantipur and the Federation.
 This abruptly led the longest serving chairman Hem Raj Gyawali to resign.

-On 21 May 2024, chairman Kailash Sirohiya was arrested at company offices in Kathmandu for alleged violations of citizenship laws after his citizenship card number is found to share that of another.
+On 21 May 2024, chairman Kailash Sirohiya was arrested at company offices in Kathmandu for alleged violations of citizenship laws after his citizenship card number was found to share that of another.
 Sirohiya denied wrongdoing and accused Home Minister Rabi Lamichhane of retaliating for the publication of news stories about alleged financial irregularities involving the latter.

 2025 Gen Z protests

 A building of the headquarters of Kantipur Publications was burned by protesters during the 2025 Nepalese Gen Z protests.
-Staff were reported forced out of the headquarters buildings by protesters who then set fire to one of the buildings that comprises the company headquarters.
+Staff were reported to be forced out of the headquarters buildings by protesters, who then set fire to one of the buildings that comprises the company headquarters.

 The Kantipur and Kathmandu Post websites were also down.